decilem/MA-RE-LicenseCourseNotes/README.md

   - CLUE： Comprehensive loss underwriting exchange
 - Insurable Value – The value of a property for insurance.
 The Comprehensive Loss Underwriting Exchange (CLUE) records past consumer claims that are used in homeowner's insurance underwriting.
 - Assessed Value – The tax value of a property.
-- Liquidation Value – The foreclosure(抵押品赎回) value of a property.
+- Liquidation Value – The foreclosure value of a property.

 ### The Principle of Value